Intervention: The Van der Steur gym halls 1928

 As the curatorial collective P1, we reveal the limitations of political and social frameworks, believing in the possibility of changing or expanding them.
 We seek radical solutions to navigate the complex web of rules, laws, and ownership.
 The exchanges that take place serve as challenges to the prevailing consensus about the role of creators and their context.
 Art becomes part of an ongoing process of investigating our shared experiences, continuing even after a project has officially ended.

-International and translocal, this project aims to contribute to debates on urban planning and resident participation, within the broader discourse on the future of cities, democratic governance, and fundamental democratic decision-making processes.
+International and translocal, this project aims to contribute to debates on urban planning and resident participation within the broader discourse on the future of cities, democratic governance, and fundamental democratic decision-making processes.